ByteEngr/SupplyGuard-The-One-Sentence-Summary/README.md

-# SupplyGuard-The-One-Sentence-Summary
+# SupplyGuard-Tools
-# SupplyGuard Open
+# SupplyGuard - supply-chain-collab-security

 SupplyGuard is the first Microsoft 365 security layer designed to protect organisations against a rapidly-emerging blind spot: **external Microsoft 365 tenants** used during